 - Colonial Hotel, 625 Betty Springs Road Gardner, MA 978-630-2500

 - South Gardner Hotel, 8 East Broadway Gardner, MA 978-630-1322

-There is good drinking water on site and cold-water facilities for men and women.
+There is good drinking water on site (please bring your own refillable container) and cold-water facilities for men and women.
 We provide coffee and tea and a few snacks in the snack bar near the fire circle.
-Contributions to the snacks most welcome!
+Contributions to the snack bar are always most welcome!
 Camp stoves for cooking are requested rather than camp fires as it can be dry and windy, leading to fire hazard.
-We will have a pot-luck feast on Saturday.
-Bring a dish to share and your own cutlery.
+We will have a pot-luck feast on Saturday – please bring a dish to share and your own cutlery.

 There will be a Give Away Ceremony on Sunday afternoon.
 Please bring something to give away!

 The weather can range from 35-75 degrees, rainy to bright sun, calm to windy.

 - a chair to sit in

 - sunscreen, bug dope, hat